 We say ‘art’, because we find that, across the organizations we work with, meaningful and effective data governance is in the eye of the beholder.
 For example:

-Customer A: Needs help addressing gaps in their organizational understanding and efficiency with reporting tools, ranging from native EHR worklists to standalone BI tools to metrics management databases.
+Needs help addressing gaps in their organizational understanding and efficiency with reporting tools, ranging from native EHR worklists to standalone BI tools to metrics management databases.

 It’s a purposeful world